 Make Senior Wellness a Priority at Immanuel Lutheran Communities

 At Immanuel Lutheran Communities, we focus on all six dimensions of wellness through a variety of healthy activities for residents.
 You’ll find senior fitness classes designed with your needs in mind.
-Try a strength, balance and fitness class, improve your flexibility in a yoga class or simply take a walk with other residents around the indoor track.
+Try a strength, balance and fitness class or improve your flexibility in a yoga class.
 Contact us to learn more about the living options offered at our Kalispell retirement community located in the beautiful Flathead Valley.